-Data re-use will be present, particularly in the collection and analyses of previous/ongoing FLW prevention/reduction actions and tools (WP1), the storage of the results on results of the evidence-based analysis of previous/ongoing FLW action (WP2) and the use of HUMAT and MOA approaches in the modelling work (WP3).
-Previous experiences and research will serve as data sources and will be collected through (i) the involved partners; (ii) a screening of existing projects and databases, (iii) collaboration with JRC, and sister project TONOWASTE.
+Data re-use was present, particularly in the collection and analyses of previous/ongoing FLW prevention/reduction actions and tools (WP1), the storage of the results on results of the evidencebased analysis of previous/ongoing FLW action (WP2) and the use of HUMAT and MOA approaches in the modelling work (WP3).
+Previous experiences and research served as data sources and were collected through (i) the involved partners; (ii) a screening of existing projects and databases, (iii) collaboration with JRC.
+Should we re-use data of our sister project TONOWASTE, this will only be anonymised data.

-The access to sensitive raw data collected from previous actions, interviews and similar primary data generated within the project, will be limited to those members of the CHORIZO team that work directly with these data.
-This will be ensured by storing the sensitive raw data in separate restricted access folders on the MS Teams/SharePoint-platform.
+The access to sensitive raw data collected from previous actions, interviews and similar primary data generated within the project, is limited to those members of the CHORIZO team that work directly with these data.
+This is ensured by storing the sensitive raw data in separate restricted access folders on the MS Teams/SharePoint-platform.

-The non-confidential data generated within the CHORIZO project will be available for re-use by the consortium partners after the project ends and will be stored on the project SharePoint hosted by EVILVO.
+The non-confidential data generated within the CHORIZO project is available for re-use by the consortium partners after the project ends and will be stored on the project SharePoint hosted by EVILVO.
 The duration of kept data will be discussed in the upcoming Project Steering Committee.
 The publicly available data will be stored on the CHORIZO website (https://chorizoproject.eu) for at least 2 years after the project ends.